 Canadian political commentators believe the breakup of Prime Minister Pierre Trudeau's marriage will rally public sympathy to him.

-Canadian political commentators believe the breakup of Prime Minister Pierre Trudeau's marriage will rally public sympathy to him.
+Background: Canadian political commentators believe the breakup of Prime Minister Pierre Trudeau's marriage will rally public sympathy to him.
 A random sampling of opinion across the country showed that Mr. Trudeau was not likely to suffer politically.
 The Prime Minister's ruling Liberal Party held four Federal parliamentary seats earlier this month in Quebec.
 But the results were belittled by separatist leader, Rene Levesque, whose Parti Quebecois began its congress in Montreal on Friday (27 May).